-The Epstein files are rocking Britain from the palace to parliament - Local News 8
+The Epstein files are rocking Britain from the palace to Parliament - Local News 8

 Sarah Ferguson

-Andrew’s ex-wife Sarah Ferguson – known as “Fergie” – is also mentioned several times in the latest tranche of files, although this does not indicate any wrongdoing.
+Mountbatten-Windsor’s ex-wife Sarah Ferguson, known as “Fergie,” is also mentioned several times in the latest tranche of files, although this does not indicate any wrongdoing.
 Ferguson was dropped last year as the patron or ambassador to several British charities after earlier documents showed she had called Epstein her “supreme friend.”
 At the time, a spokesperson for Ferguson said she regretted her association with Epstein.

 But the latest documents are further evidence of the depth of their relationship.
-In March 2009, Ferguson – then the Duchess of York – sent an email thanking Epstein, touting fashion and media outlets which she said now wanted to work with her.
+In March 2009, Ferguson, then the Duchess of York, sent an email thanking Epstein, touting fashion and media outlets that she said now wanted to work with her.

 “In just one week, after your lunch, it seems the energy has lifted.
 I have never been more touched by a friends (sic) kindness,” she wrote.
 “Thank you Jeffrey for being the brother I have always wished for.”